 Definition of Explicit Collusion:

 occurs when companies officially agree to work together, usually to maximize joint profits.
-In the case of explicit collusion, there would often be records of meetings or signed agreements documenting the terms of an agreement.
+Records of meetings or signed agreements documenting the terms of an agreement usually exist.

 Production in the graph's industry would be reduced to QM

 , which would be produced in a more competitive environment.
 A higher price of PM

 (compared to PC

 in a more competitive industry), can be charged because of the lower quantity produced.
 Collusive agreements try to mimic the monopoly by reducing production to QM

 The challenge is getting all the companies to agree on how much each party will reduce their output and what they will charge.
 It may be relatively easy to reach an agreement between a few companies to establish production quantities.
 The larger the number of companies, the more difficult it is to collude.
 Explicit collusion is usually illegal.
 Anti-trust laws prohibit discussing pricing or production quotas between competitors.
 Many companies have been found guilty of colluding to reduce competition.
 Apple was found guilty of colluding with publishers to increase the price of e-books in 2013.
 Roche tried to fix the prices of vitamins in the 1990s.
 Major league baseball owners were found guilty of collaborating to restrain the escalation of wages for the league’s best players between 1985 and 1987.

 Explicit collusion results in the creation of cartels.
 A cartel is an organization of separate entities that collude to increase the profits of its members by some combination of limiting output, price-fixing, and market allocation.
 By working together, cartels can achieve monopoly power.
 Private cartels are illegal in most countries because they obstruct competition.